designdevelopnow/krisp-apm/README.md

 # Krisp APM Server

 Krisp APM Server is a high-performance C++ server for real-time noise suppression, powered by the Krisp AI SDK.
+Originally developed for Caretalk.ai.
 Designed for telephony and voice AI applications, it wraps Krisp’s model in a lightweight TCP server optimized for low latency and multi-connection handling.

 ---